 If you’ve ever been on a long-haul flight, you’ll know how tired, headachey, and parched it can make you feel.
 The reason?
 The relative humidity inside an airplane cabin is kept at between 10-15%.
 Given that the Sahara desert has a relative humidity of 25%, being stuck in an airplane cabin is basically a recipe for dehydration.

 It’s recommended that you drink 8oz of water per hour while flying.
-An easy way to keep track of this is buy grabbing one of these water bottles with a time marker that’ll ensure you stay on track.
+An easy way to keep track of this is buy grabbing one of these motivational water bottles that’ll ensure you stay on track.
 (They’re also a good idea for everyday, too – it’s important to stay hydrated and most of us aren’t!).
 And we have a post on how to drink more water if that’s a habit you would like to acquire!

 5. Get enough sleep